 How to Decrease (or Stop) Snoring

 Not all snoring has the same cause—and for some people, there may be a few contributing factors in their nightly rattle.
-For example, if you think you may have sleep apnea, where you stop breathing while sleeping, your best course of action is to speak with a sleep specialist.
+For example, if you think you may have sleep apnea and stop breathing while sleeping, your best course of action is to speak with a sleep specialist.
 If your snoring is not caused by sleep apnea, you can try making lifestyle changes:

 - If you are a smoker, cut back or quit entirely